 "I learnt an enormous amount in Australia and discovered just how direct and friendly and straightforward and so often blunt Australians are…But with such an incredibly good sense of humour."

-On night treks His Royal Highness remembers
+On night treks His Majesty, then Prince of Wales, remembers

 "leeches and snakes and those enormous bull ants and funnel web spiders… I loved it and I learnt a lot from it."

 On August 1, 1966, the former Prince of Wales returned to the UK a very different person.